The Truth About Forever: Reception

 Critical reception to The Truth About Forever has been positive, with The Celebrity Cafe giving the book 4.5 stars and the Star Telegram calling it "eternally inspiring".
 Publishers Weekly and Teen Ink also praised the book, with Teen Ink writing that it was a "must read" for summer reading lists.
 The Otago Daily Times stated that although not all of the characters were as fully developed as the main characters, they enjoyed the book overall.
 Kirkus Reviews criticized the plot as "too conventional" but wrote that "the Wish team is lovable, the romance clicks, and readers will be entertained".
 Of the audiobook, AudioFile Magazine cited narrator Stina Nielsen's "appealing tone and cadence" as a highlight.

+Adaptions

+It was adapted as a audiobook in 2006 adaptation, which was one of the Young Adult Library Services Association's selected picks for that year.